Sen. Warner calls for US cyber doctrine, new standards for security

-The US needs improved cybersecurity policies if it is going to catch up with the practices in the rest of the world, Sen. Mark Warner said on Friday, saying the government has failed to recognize the seriousness of the situation.
+The US needs improved cybersecurity policies if it's going to catch up with the practices in the rest of the world, Sen. Mark Warner said Friday, adding that the government has failed to recognize the seriousness of the situation.

 The Virginia Democrat, who serves as vice chairman on the Senate Select Intelligence Committee, said US cybersecurity fails to provide adequate protection of critical infrastructure or guard against the dissemination of disinformation online.
 He made the comments in a keynote address at the Center for a New American Security in Washington, DC.